pmiloslavsky/demo/README.md

 * Union Find

 ## maximum_path_sum directory
-has a solution to the maximum non forked path in a binary tree I found it interesting because some of the solutions on the internet are deficient Concepts include:
+Has a solution to the maximum sum of a non forked path in a binary tree.
+I found it interesting because some of the solutions on the internet are deficient.
+Concepts include:
 * pretty printing binary tree
 * testing for maximum sum invariance under left right symmetry and tree rotation